zDevelopers/zdevelopers.github.io/content/imageonmap/faq/index.md

 It looks like Minehut use a fork of ImageOnMap, instead of the version we build.
 In their version, internationalization is disabled: you won't be able to use ImageOnMap in all languages supported; only English remain.

-# I'm using PloudOS and the plugin don't work
+# I'm using PloudOS and the plugin doesn't work

 PloudOS in order to forbid shop plugins have blocked the usage of the http port.
 That means it's not possible to use /tomap <URL> or any command that as to search something on internet .
 There is nothing we can do on our side, they have told us that they plan on fixing someday this issue but they have no ETA.